pwnall/chromeview-src/doc/vm-setup.md

     scp ~/Downloads/jdk-6u*-linux-x64.bin crbuild@crbuild.local:~/jdk6.bin
     ```

+9. If the VM is on a VM server, install and use `mosh` instead of `ssh`.

+    ```bash
+    # ssh crbuild@crbuild.local
+    sudo apt-get install -y mosh
+    exit
+    mosh crbuild@crbuild.local
+    ```

-9. Set up the VM builds target platform(s).
+10. Set up the VM builds target platform(s).
 Choosing more than one platform
     will result in no incremental building being done.

     ```bash
     # ssh crbuild@crbuild.local